KimberlyCrawford/MechaCar_Statistical_Analysis/README.md

 ### Study Design: MechaCar vs Competition

-Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
-In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
-The study would include the following:
+A study to test MechaCar against the competition might include the following:

-- Metric or metrics being tested:
+- Metric or metrics being tested: Consumer rating, cost, fuel efficiency, and vehicle class.
-- Null hypothesis or alternative hypothesis:
+- Null hypothesis or alternative hypothesis: H0: There is NO statistical significant difference on defined metrics between MechaCar and competition.
+Ha: The is statistical significant difference on defined metrics between MecharCar and competition.
-- Statistical test used to test the hypothesis and reason selected this test:
+- Statistical test used to test the hypothesis and reason selected this test: t-tests on each metrics for MechaCar against the same metric from the collective competition data.
-- Data needed to run the statistical test:
+- Data needed to run the statistical test: Consumer rating, cost, fuel efficiency, and vehicle class.